 And, they will also learn that sometimes, in order to get the results they want, they will need to be open and responsive to the help, input and support of others—like you!

-One very important thing to keep in mind is this: this is not a “hands-off” parenting approach where you just let go, let them fail and let the ‘chips fall where they may’.
+One very important thing to keep in mind is this: I am not suggesting that you just let go, let them fail and let the ‘chips fall where they may’.

 Even though at the beginning you are stepping back, in the end, when they get to the point where they decide they want different results and realize that they don’t have the skills or knowledge or tools to solve the problem on their own, then that’s when you step back in and offer your help–in an empowering way vs. an enabling way.